Loomeh/venom-arcadestick-linux-fix/README.md

 >[!NOTE]
 >As of now, this only fixes the binding on the PS4 mode.
 NOT the PS3 mode.

+>[!WARNING]
+>This is currently **experimental** and should not be used for any tournament setups just yet as it has not been properly tested.

 ## Requirements
 - A distro running systemd (if you don't know what that is then you're probably good)
 - Root permissions (sudo/doas)